-Prospective PLUS borrowers must complete the online PLUS Application at www.studentaid.gov. \\\ If the applicant is not approved for a PLUS due to adverse credit, he or she can obtain a creditworthy endorser (excluding the student for parent borrowers) to receive the loan.
-If approved, the borrower must complete a Direct PLUS Master Promissory Note (MPN), also at www.studentaid.gov.
+Prospective PLUS borrowers must complete the online PLUS Application at studentaid.gov.

+If the applicant is not approved for a PLUS due to adverse credit, he or she can obtain a creditworthy endorser (excluding the student for parent borrowers) to receive the loan.
+Once approved (with or without an Endorser), the borrower must complete a Direct PLUS Master Promissory Note (MPN), also at studentaid.gov.